MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-openjobobjecta.md

 If the function fails, the return value is <b>NULL</b>.
 To get extended error information, call
 <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

+An error of ERROR_FILE_NOT_FOUND indicates that the job specified in *lpName* does not exist.

 ## -remarks

 To associate a process with a job, use the